NBISweden/workshop-reproducible-research/pages/git/git-2-creating-repositories.md

 * `environment.yml`

 Once you have done that, run `git status` again.
-It will tell you that there are files in the directory that are not version tracked by git.
+It will tell you that there are files in the directory that are not version tracked by Git.

 > **Note** <br>
 > For the purpose of this tutorial, the exact contents of the files you just